 DIY Plans for a Chunky Coffee Table with a Modern Twist

-These plans for a modern chunky coffee table use straight off-the-shelf lumber which make for a quick and easy build!
+These plans to build a modern chunky coffee table use straight off-the-shelf lumber which make for a quick and easy project!
 This table only looks complicated thanks to a nifty staining technique to give a two-toned look to the top but then again, it can be finished any way you choose!
 To make things even easier for those just getting started, a pocket hole jig will not be required for assembly – just regular long screws and brad nails!

 - 1-1/2″ screws